ekamperi/ekamperi.github.io/_posts/2019-08-14-energy-considerations-dnn.md

  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/footprint_comparison.png">
 </p>

 As mind blowing as these *relative* data are, the absolute environmental impact of training DNNs is small at the moment.
-The computational (hence environmental) cost of deploying the model for *inference* will surpass that of training (inference is using your model in the real world, for the intended purpose, *after* you have trained it).
+The computational (hence environmental) cost of deploying the model for *inference* will surpass that of training (inference in this context means using your model in the real world, for the intended purpose, *after* you have trained it).

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/nvidia_inference.png">